BEST KEPT SECRETS

 RECEPTION & DINNER: At 6 pm, you will join your guide and the rest of the group in the hotel to celebrate the beginning of the tour French-style with a typical apéritif and a laid-back dinner catered by the hotel.

-*A similar hotel may be substituted if room availability is low: reserve early to help ensure a place.
+*A similar hotel may be substituted if room availability is low: reserve early to help secure the best rooms.

 Roadtrip to Remote Villages in Wine Country

 MORNING: Your first stop is the wine producing village of Chateau-Chalon which is part of France’s smallest wine region: the Jura.
-Perched on a massive limestone escarpment with a panoramic view of the vineyards, this village and its medieval houses proudly bear the title of “Most Beautiful Village of France”.
+Perched on a massive limestone escarpment with a panoramic view over the vineyards, this village and its medieval houses proudly bear the title of “Most Beautiful Village of France”.
 There you will taste the highly esteemed Vin Jaune or “yellow wine”.
-Then you'll head back down in the valley for either a hike in the backcountry or a leisurely lunch in a nearby village.
+Then you'll head back down in the valleyfor either a hike in the back country or a leisurely lunch in a nearby village.

 AFTERNOON: You'll choose one of two options:

-- OPTION: You will eat typical seasonal foods served in a vaulted restaurant housed in a former Benedictine abbey in another of France's "Most Beautiful Villages".
-Following lunch, you will visit the abbey and have free time to stroll around the cobblestone village of Baume-les-Messieurs, ranked one of "the most beautiful villages in France".
+- OPTION: You will eat typical seasonal foods in another of France's "Most Beautiful Villages".
+Following lunch, you will visit a Medieval abbey and have free time to stroll around the cobblestone village of Baume-les-Messieurs, ranked one of "the most beautiful villages in France".

 - OPTION: Hike down a small mountain to marvel at the awe-inspiring succession of small and large Hérisson Waterfalls.
 You'll have a rustic lunch at a chalet that caters to hikers.